Hamani Diori: Unrest and fall

 Widespread civil disorder followed allegations that some government ministers were misappropriating stocks of food aid and accused Diori of consolidating power.
 Diori limited cabinet appointments to fellow Djerma, family members, and close friends.
 In addition, he acquired new powers by declaring himself the minister of foreign and defense affairs.
 On 15 April 1974, Lieutenant colonel Seyni Kountché led a military coup that ended Diori's rule.
-He was imprisoned for six years.
+Diori's wife, First Lady Aissa Diori, was killed during the coup, while he was imprisoned for six years.
 After his release in 1980, he remained under house arrest until 1987.

 After being released from house arrest, he moved to Morocco, where he died on 23 April 1989 at the age of 72.